Weather StoryAlmanac, microseasons, and the day's weather story.

 Climate

-Miami Gardens, Florida occupies a humid subtropical climate zone.
-Mean temperatures swing from about 68°F in January to 84°F in July — a 16°F seasonal range.
+In Miami Gardens, Florida, the humid subtropical climate runs from about 69°F in January to 82°F in July, a 13°F seasonal range.

 ZIP codes in Miami Gardens